Float

 and transmitting ocean physics, chemistry and biology data.

-January 20, 2023: The Art and Science of Jenny’s Float, lecture with Earth Scientist and Robotics Engineer Tom O’Reilly for Friends of Huế Foundation’s Children’s Shelter, Huế, Việt Nam Jenny’s float will continue collecting ocean data for about seven years.
+January 20, 2023: The Art and Science of Jenny’s Float, lecture with Robotics Engineer Tom O’Reilly for Friends of Huế Foundation’s Children’s Shelter, Huế, Việt Nam July 11, 2024: Colors of the Sea, 2nd workshop for Friends of Huế Foundations new Enrichment Program

 This.
 Is.
 So.
 Very.
 Super.
 So.
 Much.
 Exciting!!!
 I can barely handle it.